jimsynz/hamlbars/README.md

 # Asset pipeline

 Hamlbars is specifically designed for use with Rails 3.1's asset pipeline.
 Simply create templates ending in `.js.hamlbars` (or `.js.hbs`) and Sprockets will know what to do.

+# Rails helpers

+You can enable support by calling `Hamlbars::Template.enable_rails_helpers!`.
+Probably the best way to do this is to create an initializer.
+This is dangerous and possibly stupid as a large number of Rails' helpers require access to the request object, which is not present when compiling assets.

+**Use at your own risk.
+You have been warned.**

 # License and Copyright.